kinnala/scikit-fem/docs/bcs.rst

    Triangular mesh with 4 vertices and 2 elements.
    >>> basis = InteriorBasis(m, ElementTriP2())

-The degrees-of-freedom corresponding to the nodes (or vertices) of the mesh are
+The DOFs corresponding to the nodes (or vertices) of the mesh are

 .. code-block:: python